Luciano de Liberato

-Luciano de Liberato (born 6 September 1947 in Chieti, Italy) is an Italian painter.
+Luciano de Liberato (born 6 September 1947) is an Italian painter.

+Career

-He began working in art in 1975, immediately attracting a lot of interest among the most important Italian art critics and historians (Filiberto Menna, Maurizio Fagiolo dell’Arco, Enrico Crispolti, Marcello Venturoli, Lorenza Trucchi, Gabriele Simongini).
+Liberato was born on 6 September 1947. began working in art in 1975, immediately attracting a lot of interest among the most important Italian art critics and historians (Filiberto Menna, Maurizio Fagiolo dell'Arco, Enrico Crispolti, Marcello Venturoli, Lorenza Trucchi, Gabriele Simongini).
 He was considered a young master and one of the great Italian colourist painting.

-Protagonist in the '80s in European painting, De Liberato has had more than fifty solo exhibitions, including two in the prestigious "Art Basel", in 1983 and 1984.

-Since 1990 he has worked in his studio in the Italian province.
+Protagonist in the 1980s in European painting, De Liberato has had more than fifty solo exhibitions, including two in the prestigious "Art Basel", in 1983 and 1984.
+Since 1990, he has worked in his studio in the Italian province.
 All his work is created through research cycles.

-Since 1994 he has used a unique and very personal language, as well as authentic poetry that avoids fads and mannerist trends.
+Since 1994, he has used a unique and very personal language, as well as authentic poetry that avoids fads and mannerist trends.

-In 2011 he was invited to the Italian Pavilion (Abruzzo) of the Venice Biennale.
-In 2012, one of his works, "RED", was chosen as an image of the Lincoln Center Festival in New York City, which gave to his work global renown.
+In 2011, he was invited to the Italian Pavilion (Abruzzo) of the Venice Biennale.
+In 2012, one of his works, RED, was chosen as an image of the Lincoln Center Festival in New York City, which gave to his work global renown.

-In 2011 he decided to end all links with Italian galleries and has worked exclusively for international outlets.
+In 2011, he decided to end all links with Italian galleries and has worked exclusively for international outlets.